dojeon-ai/STRAP/README.md

-# STRAP: A Spatio-Temporal Framework for Real Estate Apprisal
+# STRAP: Spatio-Temporal Framework for Real Estate Apprisal

 This repository contains a PyTorch implementation of the paper